JRebel Class Reload Comparison Matrix

 There are plugins for Maven and Gradle that configure your modules for JRebel for you.

-With JRebel you can develop in cloud environments even faster than you currently do locally.
+With JRebel you can develop on virtual machines, remote servers and cloud environments as fast and easily as you do locally.

 Some Overhead Expected